SteveBarnett/Remixing/_thinking/how-do-you-know-that.md

 title: How Do You Know That?
 notes: true
 added: 2025-12-26
-updated: 2025-12-26
+updated: 2026-01-11
 ---

 [Notes from "How Do You Know That?" by Ellis Potter](https://www.goodreads.com/book/show/32314986-how-do-you-know-that)

+## Whittled notes

+- We can gain a richer, fuller, understanding by taking multiple sources as complementary rather than competitive
+- We can't see the whole picture from only one way of knowing
+- Any isolated approached can be dangerous
+- Everybody has their favourite approach
+- If we strengthen what is weak, we become fuller, richer, and stronger in our epistemology.

 ## Gathered notes

-- We can gain a richer, fuller, understanding by taking multiple sources as complementary rather than competitive
+- **We can gain a richer, fuller, understanding by taking multiple sources as complementary rather than competitive**
 - Authority is the power to describe reality
     - That doesn't mean it's accurate
 - Experience cannot be disputed, although the meaning of it can
 - Cultural and traditional knowledge is different from experiential and rational knowledge, but equally true
-- We can't see the whole picture from only one way of knowing
+- **We can't see the whole picture from only one way of knowing**
 - Truth is fact plus meaning
     - Meaning means relationships, which means that nothing has meaning in itself
     - All true knowledge is relational in a variety of ways